alecramsay/pg/docs/index.markdown

 The important results here are twofold:

-1. The baseline districts for a state are the districts that maximize population compactness.[^2]
+1. The baseline districts for a state are the districts that maximize population compactness (minimize energy).[^3]
 2. Redistricting a state involves inherent tradeoffs that can be *a priori* revealed by comparing policy-maximizing maps to the baseline districts.

 The specifics of our heuristic approach to generating baseline districts are *not* the main contribution of this study.
 Neither are the specific baseline maps we generated, though we think they are good proxies for the lowest energy maps for states and interesting in their own right.
-If someone else can find a lower energy map for a state that meets the definitional constraints of a baseline map, great: it should be considered the baseline instead.[^3]
+If someone else can find a lower energy map for a state that meets the definitional constraints of a baseline map, great: it should be considered the baseline instead.[^4]

 One could use the same technique to analyze state legislative redistricting, though we haven't done that yet.